lengyuner/fly_tf_realtime_pose_estimation/README.md

 This repo is a clone of `Tensorflow 2.0 Realtime Multi-Person Pose Estimation`.

-And it has been changed for the fruit fly and the Windows.
+And it has been changed for the fruit fly and **the Windows**.

 It can reach the speed of **20FPS** in GPU(predict the picture one-by-one).

+You can run 'happy_train.py' to train on your data and run 'happy_test.py' to test.

+Good luck!

 # The following is the original repo.